pony-yyy/Google/README.md

 Note that the last two arguments correspond to **KVSClient address** and **Backend port number**, respectively.

 ## EC2 Deployment and Setup
 We have deployed our web application on an EC2 instance on AWS and have also set up a domain name for it.
-The website is available on ```http://3.228.112.141:8080/```  and ```http://netninja.cis5550.net:8080/```
+The domain name is ```netninja.cis5550.net```
 ### Git setup
 To install Git on an EC2 instance running Amazon Linux 2, you can use the following command:
 ```bash